Dates & Prices

 In some of the lower meadows, we may find Adonis Blue and Spotted Fritillary among Lizard Orchids and Peach-leaved Bellflower.
 Elsewhere, flowering Yellow Foxgloves, both small and large, glow in the shade of pine forests and Griffon Vultures may be seen circling high above.

-Book your places soon, on what is sure to be a very popular tour for 2020!
+Book your places soon, on what is sure to be a very popular tour!

 Day 1: Arrival in Lyon and transfer to Chichilliane/Richardière